kenmoini/openshift-quickstarts/registry-configuration/README.md

 Additional documentation can be found here: https://docs.openshift.com/container-platform/4.15/openshift_images/image-configuration.html

+Ansible Automation to deploy Harbor and/or JFrog, as well as examples for mirroring OpenShift Installation Images can be found here: https://github.com/kenmoini/ocp4-disconnected-helper

 ## Disconnected/Private Image Registries

 If you are deploying OpenShift via a disconnected image registry that either have had images mirrored to it, or is acting as a pull-through/proxy cache, you can configure OpenShift to leverage that endpoint instead of public ones.
 This can be configured during installation, or post-install.

 > Before configuring any additional/disconnected registries, ensure credentials to access the registry have been added to the cluster-wide Pull Secret.
 This can easily be appended by editing the Secret via the Web UI.

-Create a set of ImageDigestSourcePolicy and ImageTagSourcePolicy CRs:

 > Before applying these configurations, it's advised to perform a deployment/pull test via the mirror to ensure the cluster can authenticate and access the mirrors.
 If access or transport fails, the cluster will enter a degraded state.

+Create a set of ImageDigestSourcePolicy and ImageTagSourcePolicy CRs:

 ```yaml
 ---